-- Preliminary project roadmap outlining vision for phases and delivery
+- Preliminary project roadmap outlining vision around phases and delivery

-- Plan for duration and focus of elaboration and design phase
+- Planning outlining duration and focus of following Elaboration and Design phase

 Common roles that participate within this phase are outlined below.

-Individual(s) familiar with the technical needs of the targeted solution – commonly based upon involvement with existing/legacy systems or targeted integrations.
-Technical roles that are commonly involved in this phase are infrastructure architects (e.g., SharePoint/Active Directory) and line-of-business system SMEs (e.g., SAP, Oracle, proprietary apps).
+Persons familiar with the technical needs of the targeted solution.
+This is commonly based upon involvement with existing / legacy systems or targeted integrations.
+Technical roles that are commonly interacted with during this phase are Infrastructure Architects (e.g. SharePoint / Active Directory, etc.); line of business system SMEs (e.g. SAP, Oracle, etc.)

-Individual(s) tasked with formulating the initial solution vision and architecture.
-This person(s) will typically drive this initiative through following solution analysis & planning and elaboration, design and planning phases and beyond.
+Persons that are tasked with formulating the initial solution vision and architecture.
+These people will typically drive this initiative through following SA&P and Elaboration, Design and Planning phases and beyond.

-A technical architect is a resource with significant solution delivery experience with the expected key technical components of the solution and often transitions to the Implementation Lead during the following project phases.
+A Technical Architect is a resource with significant solution delivery experience with the expected key technical components of the solution and often transitions to the Implementation Lead during the following project phases.

 Spreadsheet used to provide an initial estimate for a K2 project based upon high level understanding of expected items that need to be built.
-This estimate should be refined during the elaboration and design phase.
+This estimate should be refined during the Elaboration & Design phase.